 How Much Cranberry Juice Can Babies Drink?

 The American Academy of Pediatrics (AAP) advises against the use of juices for babies under the age of 12 months (2).
 Toddlers between the ages of one to three years can have four ounces (half a cup) of juice in a day (3).
-If you intend to give cranberry juice to your toddler, then choose 100% cranberry juice without any added sugars.
+If you intend to give cranberry juice to your toddler, then choose 100% natural or homemade cranberry juice without any added sugars.
 It is best to consult a pediatrician to determine the amount of juice that would be safe for your toddler.

 Nutritional Value Of Cranberry Fruit